scottnc27603/vwf/public/web/docs/components.md

 **events**

-events define the outgoing messages a node can trigger.
+Events define the outgoing messages a node can trigger.
 The component inherits events from its prototype and behaviors.

 The event specifier only provides the name of the event.